 2-06-14.Tax levy may be requested by airport authority or municipality - Financial report.
-(Effective for taxable years beginning after December 31, 2015) An airport authority may request annually from the governing bodies, an amount of tax to be levied by each municipality participating in the creation of the airport authority, and the municipality may levy the amount requested, pursuant to provisions of law authorizing cities and other political subdivisions of this state to levy taxes for airport purposes.
-With its levy request under this section, an airport authority may certify its current and anticipated revenues and resources, any anticipated revenue shortfall for bonded debt payment, and the amount necessary from its property tax levy authority for its annual principal and interest payment for bonded debt incurred under this chapter and, if it finds that the certified amount is necessary for the annual bonded debt payment, the municipality shall levy for the airport authority not less than the certified amount.
-In the year for which the levy is sought, an airport authority that is not a city or county governing body and which is seeking approval of a property tax levy of a city or county governing body under this chapter must file with the auditor of each participating city or county, at a time and in a format prescribed by the auditors, a financial report for the preceding calendar year showing the ending balances of each fund held by the airport authority during that year.
+An airport authority may request annually from the governing bodies of the municipalities within the authority, an amount of tax to be levied by each municipality, and the municipalities may levy the amount requested, under the law authorizing cities and other political subdivisions of this state to levy taxes for airport purposes.
+With its levy request under this section, an airport authority may certify its current and anticipated revenues and resources, any anticipated revenue shortfall for bonded debt payment, and the amount necessary from its property tax levy authority for its annual principal and interest payment for bonded debt incurred under this chapter.
+If the authority finds the certified amount is necessary for the annual bonded debt payment, the municipality shall levy for the airport authority not less than the certified amount.
+In the year for which the levy is sought, an airport authority that is not a city or county governing body and which is seeking approval of a property tax levy of a city or county governing body under this chapter shall file with the auditor of each participating city or county, at a time and in a format prescribed by the auditors, a financial report for the preceding calendar year showing the ending balances of each fund held by the airport authority during that year.
 The levy made may not exceed the maximum levy permitted by the laws of this state for airport purposes.

 The municipality shall collect the taxes levied for an airport authority in the same manner as other taxes are levied and collected.
-The proceeds of such taxes must be deposited in a special account or accounts in which other revenues of the authority are deposited and may be expended by the authority as provided for in this chapter.
+The proceeds of the taxes must be deposited in a special account in which other revenues of the authority are deposited, and may be expended by the authority as allowed under this chapter.

-Prior to the issuance of bonds under section 2-06-10 the airport authority or the municipality may by resolution provide its commitment as provided in section 2-06-10 that the total amount of such taxes then authorized by law, or such portion thereof as may be specified by the resolution, will be certified, levied, and deposited annually until the bonds and interest are fully paid.
+Before the issuance of bonds under section 2-06-10, the airport authority or the municipality may by resolution provide its commitment under section 2-06-10 that the total amount of taxes then authorized by law, or such portion as may be specified by the resolution, will be certified, levied, and deposited annually until the bonds and interest are fully paid.

 2-06-15.Tax levy by county, city, or township for airport or airport authority purposes.
-(Effective for taxable years beginning after December 31, 2015) A county, city, or township supporting an airport or airport authority may levy not exceeding four mills for airport or airport authority purposes.
+A county, city, or township supporting an airport or airport authority may levy up to four mills for airport or airport authority purposes.
 If any city or township within the county is levying a tax for support of an airport or airport authority and the total of the county and city or county and township levies exceeds four mills, the county tax levy within the city or township levying under this section must be reduced so the total levy in the city or township does not exceed four mills.